Marker # 1596, “Silas Baptist Church, “ Russell Cave Road, KY 353, Bourbon County.

 Historical Marker #1596 gives the history of Silas Baptist Church in Bourbon County.
 It is twelve miles from Paris at the junction of the Silas and Collins Pikes, organized August 30, 1800.
 It has held continuous services, making it the oldest continuous running church in Bourbon County.

-In September of 1781, the Rev. Lewis Craig with his Baptist congregation of men women and children, guided by Capt William Ellis, left Spotsylvania, VA for the wilderness of KY.
+In September of 1781, the Reverend Lewis Craig with his Baptist congregation of men women and children, guided by Captain William Ellis, left Spotsylvania, VA for the wilderness of KY.
 In an Anglican environment, they had been persecuted for expressing their Baptist beliefs.

 These devout people took with them, not only their personal belongings but also their official book of records, communion service and Bible.
 Each night on the trek, they held a religious service.
 According to old records, the group was help up by high water on the Holston River for three weeks.
 They held services there and converted many travelers, who were also delayed.

 In 1799, Charles Smith, a member, deeded the ground for a regular Baptist Church.
-By 1801, the members erected a log church with a balcony for slaves, a window at the rear of the pulpit and a closet under the pulpit for important papers.
+By 1801, the members erected a log church with a balcony for the people they enslaved, a window at the rear of the pulpit and a closet under the pulpit for important papers.
 In August, 1802, the Elkhorn Baptist Association received this new church into membership and named it Silas.

 The present brick structure was built in 1850.
 In 1902, the church was enlarged with eight stained windows and a baptistry.
 In 1944 the members added space for Sunday School rooms.
 In 1967, they added a new wing for more Sunday School rooms and modern bathroom facilities.
 Later, they constructed a separate building for recreation, meetings and dinners.